addiscent/vagrant-ruby-rails/README.md

 Extract those files into this subdirectory, (".../vagrant-ruby/").
 During extraction, ensure the same file and subdirectory hierarchy as in the repository is retained.

-After extraction, verify the contents of the directory.
+After extraction, verify the contents of ".../vagrant-ruby/".
 Enter the following command :

 > $ ls -al